travigd/documentation/server/users-and-access-control-lists.md

 ### Example

-The ACL below would give `reader` read and write permission on the stream, while `reader` would have read permission on the stream.
+The ACL below would give `writer` read and write permission on the stream, while `reader` would have read permission on the stream.
 Only users in the `$admins` group would be able to delete the stream or read and write the metadata.

 ### [HTTP API](#tab/tabid-http)